Sleepless in Seattle: Plot

-Sam Baldwin, a recently widowed Chicago architect, moves to Seattle with his eight-year-old son Jonah, to start a new life.
-A year later on Christmas Eve, Jonah calls in to a nationally syndicated radio talk show and persuades a reluctant Sam to go on the air to talk about how much he misses his wife, Maggie, and how he knew she was the one for him when he first took her hand.
-Thousands of women from around the country hear the program and, touched by the story, write to Sam.
+Architect Sam Baldwin moves from Chicago to Seattle with his eight-year-old son, Jonah, to start a new life following the death of his beloved wife, Maggie.
+Over a year later, on Christmas Eve, Jonah calls a nationally syndicated radio talk show seeking advice on how to help his father find happiness again.
+He persuades a reluctant Sam to go on the air and talk about how much he misses Maggie.
+Sam describes her as his soulmate, explaining that he knew she was the one when he first took her hand and believes he could never find true love twice.
+Touched by his story, thousands of women across the country write to him.

 One listener is Annie Reed, a Baltimore Sun reporter.
-She is engaged to Walter, but feels something is missing from their relationship.
-After watching An Affair to Remember, Annie writes Sam a letter suggesting they meet atop the Empire State Building on Valentine's Day.
-She decides against mailing it, but her friend and editor, Becky, mails it for her, and later agrees to send Annie to Seattle on a related story assignment after she has done some research on Sam via a detective agency.
-She also coins the term "widowered" in a conversation with coworkers.
+She is engaged to the sensible and supportive Walter, but feels something is missing from their relationship.
+Her friend and editor, Becky, suggests Annie longs for the kind of destined romance found "in a movie", although Annie dismisses the idea of magical love or fate.
+Inspired by the romance film An Affair to Remember, Annie writes Sam a letter proposing they meet atop the Empire State Building in New York City on Valentine's Day.
+She decides against sending it, but Becky secretly mails it.